 For instance, if a site’s server does not have the ability to deal with it’s expanded load, the main conventional arrangements were either to buy another server to deal with the extra volume or to replace the current server with a superior model, the two of which are especially costly in both hardware expenses and labor.

 Serverless architecture (or FaaS) is introduced to solve the above issues.
-Instead of having one machine to host a job, we can use publicly available services, such as Amazon Web Services (AWS) Lambda functions and cloud-hosted databases, to replace the traditional server.
+Instead of having one machine to host a job, we can use publicly available services, such as Amazon Web Services (AWS), Microsoft Azure, Lambda functions and cloud-hosted databases, to replace the traditional server.

 Serverless architecture is a model in which developers can think of the business logic instead of underlying server configurations.